 - Follow the CDC on social media at:

-General PreventionFollow these guidelines to help prevent the spread of COVID-19.
+PreventionFollow these guidelines to help prevent the spread of COVID-19.
 These actions don't just protect you; they protect others, too:

-- Wear a cloth face covering in public.
-See the CDC guidance for use of cloth face coverings.
+- See the CDC guidance for face masks

 - Wash your hands using soap and water for at least 20 seconds (especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing).

 - Use an alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.

 - Avoid touching your eyes, nose, and mouth.

 - Avoid close contact with people who are sick.

 - Stay home when you are sick, except to get medical care.